-It is no secret that US passport and greencard holding expatriates are held to more onerous reporting requirements than just about every other nationality.
+It is no secret that US passport and greencard holding expatriates are held to more onerous tax reporting requirements than just about every other nationality.
+This even extends to Americans living overseas.
 The primary driving force behind this is the United States’ concept of worldwide taxation.
 In a nutshell, this means that US persons are subject to tax regardless of their country of residence.
 Most of the world follows the notion that someone is only taxed where they live (at least 183 days out of the year).

 Contrary to popular belief this is not a new rule; as worldwide taxation has been a part of America’s history since the country’s early days.
 Unequal tax treatment of US expatriates traces its roots as far back as the American Civil War, whereby incomes over $800 were levied a 3% tax, and “any citizen of the United States residing abroad” would face a 5% tax (a 67% increase in the tax bill!).
 The general consensus is that the reason for this international taxation was to dis-incentivize Americans from leaving the country during periods of conflict.

 However, this established a precedent for worldwide taxation of all Americans.
 Once a tax is put into place and the public sector’s budget pie is carved up, it is extremely difficult to remove said tax.

 The sheer weight of filings, tax treaties, deductions, and explanations involved making specific recommendations for any US citizen living abroad are far too complex to be accurately summarized in one page.
 However, it may be beneficial to point out three major filings each expat American should be aware of and actively participate in while living in Japan, or anywhere else outside of US borders.